 5. Miscellaneous Fees

-There are sometimes other fees associated with using a credit card.
-For instance, do you need cash?
-Your cash advance fees are deductible (although most financial professionals still don’t recommend this expensive way of accessing cash.
+Sometimes other fees are associated with using a business credit card.
+For instance, if you need cash, any cash advance fees are deductible.
+However, most financial professionals don’t recommend this expensive way of accessing cash.
 Do, consider it for emergencies only.

 If you think you’ve been leaving credit card-related tax deductions on the table, it’s a good idea to go through your card statements before filing your taxes and add up all the fees.
-You could reduce your tax liability considerably if you’re using your credit card, whether business or personal, for business use.
+You could reduce your business tax liability considerably if you’re using your credit card for business use.